BenEarle/SYSC3303-Project/README_IT2.txt

       1) Run Error Simulator
       2) Pick desired error scenario specification using command line interface
-      3) Run a read or write request to trigger specified error case
+      3) Run a read or write request to trigger specified error case *NOTE: Error Type 5 cannot be tested on the first ack or data packet.
+Enter a value greater than 1 when prompted
  ----------------------------------------------------------------------------------------------------------
  Quitting:
       1) Enter 'S' on client console